udacity/create-your-own-adventure/english/other-castle/other-castle.md

 That's right, you don't have much style.

 You then notice a tickle just under your nose.
-You reach up and feel a full, busy moustache.
+You reach up and feel a full, bushy moustache.

 Oh, wait, someone asked you a question...